 Thankfully SOG doesn’t rest on their laurels, and their knives get continually updated.
 The SEAL Pup is one such example.
-I purchased this SEAL Pup in 2011 and the dimensions are the same as the SEAL Pup Elite (a slightly more expensive version of the knife).
-The only differences are that the Elite uses AUS8 blade steel, is made of slightly thicker stock, can come with a plain edge (vs partially serrated) and has some rasping on the top of the blade (some really gentle jimping).
+I purchased this SEAL Pup in 2011 and the dimensions are the same as the SEAL Pup Elite, which is a slightly more expensive version of the knife.
+The only differences are that the Elite uses AUS8 blade steel, is made of slightly thicker stock, can come with a plain edge (vs partially serrated) and has some gentle jimping on the spine of the blade.
 These are nice improvements, but I think they are marginal.
-The major updates (that the new SEAL Pup has) are the bigger, ergonomically improved handle and longer edge – those are the things that matter the most.
+The major updates that the new SEAL Pup has are the bigger, ergonomically improved handle and longer edge.
+Those are the things that matter the most.
 I’ll try and get my hands on a SEAL Pup elite for a future review but for now, let me say, I was very impressed with this knife – especially with it’s sub-$50 price tag.

 Purpose